juks/iso-8583-socket-queue/README.md

 ```

 ## HTTP JSON Service
 SocketQueue understands the ISO 8583 transactions sent as JSON array.
-It converts them to ISO 8583 binary string and sends to upstream.
+It converts them to ISO 8583 binary string, pads the values where necessary and sends to upstream.
 The ISO host responses are converted back to JSON and returned to client.

 To run the HTTP server use _--listenHttpPort_ option with the port number to listen on.

-When it is runnig on port 8080, you can test it like this with the EMV transcation data:
+When it is runnig on port 8080, you can test it like this with the "Purschase" EMV transcation data:

 ```bash
 curl -H "Content-Type: application/json" -X POST -d '{ "0": "0200",  "3": "0",  "4": 1000,  "7": "0818160933",  "11": 618160,  "12": "150820130600",  "22": "056",  "24": "200",  "25": "00",  "35": "4850781234567891=19082012232800000037",  "41": 992468,  "42": 124642124643,  "49": "810",  "55": "9f2608571f1e10d4fa4aac9f2701809f100706010a03a4b8029f37045bb074729f3602000c950500800010009a031508189c01009f02060000000010005f2a02064382023c009f1a0206439f03060000000000009f3303e0f0c89f34034403029f3501229f1e0835313230323831358407a00000000310109f41030000565f340101" }' http://localhost:8080